 When applied to the skin, the oil should absorb completely.
 If it just sits on top of your skin, looks patchy, doesn’t sink in very well, or makes your face look even shinier than before, then it’s not the right oil for you.

-Oily skin is characterized by the overproduction of sebum which creates a greasy feel and shine to the skin.
+Oily skin is characterized by the overproduction of sebum which creates a greasy feel and a shiny look to the skin.
 People with oily skin usually have acne prone and sensitive complexions.

 Oils that contain the highest amounts of linoleic acid include:

 • Safflower Oil– 74.62%